Frequently Asked Questions

 See website or contact our office for Signature Programs fees.

-Phone, Skype visits or extended emails are subject to the $360 hourly fee.
+Phone or Skype appointments are subject to the $420 hourly fee.

 This fee does not cover additional tests, procedures, supplements, and medications that may result from your consult.